 There is a third position that claims that Brahmi derives from the Indus script, a writing system employed in the Indus Civilization which fell out of use as this civilization came to an end.
 Those who support this hypothesis point out the resemblance between some of the signs of these scripts.
 Given the complete absence of material evidence linking both writing systems, this view seems both speculative and hard to verify.

 Another question about the origin of the Brahmi script relates to its antiquity.
-Until a few decades ago, the earliest securely dated examples available of the Brahmi script dated back to the 3rd century BCE, during the time when India was ruled by the Mauryan dynasty.
+Until a few decades ago, the earliest securely dated examples available of the Brahmi script dated back to the 3rd century BCE, during the time when India was ruled by the Mauryan Empire.
 These examples were found on a set of royal rock inscriptions spread in North and Central India by the Indian emperor Ashoka (r.
 268 BCE to 232 BCE), known as the Edicts of Ashoka or Ashokan Inscriptions.